-The expansion of the school, while keeping the old building at its heart, took advantage of the opportunity to modernize the campus as a whole.
+Designers of the school expansion, while keeping the old building as its heart, took advantage of the opportunity to modernize the campus as a whole.
 A plethora of energy-saving features and other “green” elements were incorporated into the renovated complex.
 Now the school is spread over three full floors plus a lower level, and, along with traditional classrooms and the like, sports an IDEA Lab, AV studio, library/gathering space, art gallery, and two rooftop playgrounds.

 After turning our magnifying glass on this shoe-factory-turned-school, we can say we know quite a few details about the building and its background.
 For example:

-It was built and operated in a city known for the shoe manufacturing business, with big name companies like Florsheim.
-In Chicago’s Old Town alone, at one time, several shoe factories, like Dr. Scholl’s (Scholl Manufacturing Co.), were literally down the street.
+It was built and operated in a city known for shoe manufacturing and home to big-name businesses like Florsheim.
+At one time, in Chicago’s Old Town alone, several footwear factories, like Dr. Scholl’s (Scholl Manufacturing Co.), were literally down the street.

-The building had several other uses before it became a school: a furniture finishing operation, an upholstering company, and a toy factory.
+The building had several other uses before becoming a school: a furniture finishing operation, an upholstering company, and a toy factory.

-In the 1940s and 1950s, work was interrupted by strikes at the factory, including one by the United Shoe Workers and another by CIO shoe workers.
+In the 1940s and 1950s, work was interrupted by strikes at the plant, including one by the United Shoe Workers and another by CIO shoe workers.

-The existing school was named after the former building owner’s mother, Catherine Cook Anagnost, a Greek immigrant to Chicago, who became a civic-minded CPA, attorney, and philanthropist.
-Cook died in 1990.
+The existing school was named after the former building owner’s mother, Catherine Cook Anagnost, a Greek immigrant to Chicago, who became a civic-minded CPA and attorney, as well as philanthropist.
+Cook died at 71 in 1990.

-Yet many questions about the building remain unanswered: What were the circumstances of its design and construction?
-What was the exact construction date?
-What kinds of shoes were produced at the factory?
-Who worked there, and who were its managers through the years?
+Yet many questions about the old factory remain unanswered: What was the genesis of the building?
+Who was the architect and what was its exact construction date?
+What kinds of shoes were assembled there?
+Who worked at the factory, and who were its managers?
 What motivated the laborers to strike?
-These stones remain unturned, so to speak, despite our having toured the building and contacted a host of historians, archivists, key community representatives, school employees, and knowledgeable parties from the local history museum as well as two shoe museums, one in Canada and one in New York.
+Such stones remain unturned, so to speak, despite our having toured the building and contacted a host of historians, archivists, key community representatives, and school employees, not to mention knowledgeable parties from the local history museum as well as two shoe museums, one in Canada and one in New York.

-The Catherine Cook School now boasts a blend of old and new, traditional and state-of-the-art.
+One thing is clear, however: Catherine Cook School now boasts a blend of old and new, traditional and state-of-the-art.
 Look up and you’ll find the same exposed wood beams that formed its original skeleton 100 years ago.
-Look around and you’ll see walls painted with nontoxic paint, and floors covered with carpet tiles certified by the Carpet & Rug Institute (CRI) Green Label Plus program.
-Walk into a classroom and occupancy sensors automatically turn on the lights, and turn them off again when you leave.
+Look around and you’ll see walls painted with nontoxic paint, and floors covered with carpet tiles certified Green Label Plus by the Carpet & Rug Institute (CRI).
+Walk into a classroom and occupancy sensors automatically turn on the lights and then turn them off again when you leave.
 Note the “environmentally friendly” linseed oil bulletin boards.
 Climb the stairs to the roof and an array of solar panels meets your gaze.
 Thirsty?
 Top off your water bottle at one of the refilling stations throughout the halls.

 The M.O. of Catherine Cook School is to encourage students to be innovative, compassionate, and explore new avenues of learning.
 Where possible, sustainability is embedded into the curriculum, so, for example, in math class students may calculate how much wattage is generated by the rooftop solar panels.
 Thus it makes sense that the building contains as many green components as possible.